96fps/fancyASCII/README.md

 ## Wait, What?
 FancyASCII intends to be many things.
-  - a powerful editor for ASCII-Art type documents, with unicode support.
-  - a markdown-like document language targetting plaintext monospaced output.
+  - a text formatter targetting monospace textfiles and text-mode terminal screens.
-  - a library of ML->ASCII extensions for embedding in documents.
+  - an extendable library of "FormatTypes", ML->ASCII definitions for special elements.
-  - a monospaced document viewer and editor.

 ## FormatTypes
 ### Math(s)